Tristaro/School-Work-2024-2025/Film/Group Project - Shot Breakdown.md

 - **Transition:** Straight cut from John.

 - **Pattern:** Car turns = new directional POV shot.

 **Sound**
 - Tension remains steady in the score.

 ---

 ### **SHOT 11** (00:40–00:47)

 **Mise-en-Scène**
 - **Same as Shot 7**
 - **Staging & Performance:** John reacts to turn, follows path.

 **Cinematography**
 - **Shot Type:** Medium close-up.
 - **Exposure:** Normal.
 - **Speed:** Real-time.
 - **Focus:** Shallow.
 - **Framing:** John possibly glances right.
 - **Camera Movement:** Static.
 - **Duration:** 7 seconds

 **Editing**
 - **Transition:** Straight cut from POV.
 - **Pattern:** Longer take emphasizes lingering tension.

 **Sound**
 - Ambient music sustains mood of suspense and pursuit.

----

-Let me know if you want this copy-pasted into a Word or Google Doc–friendly format, or if you’d like help dropping it into the assignment’s shot chart template.